Soomeetech/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing a script to display current directory content with the hidden files writing a script that display the content of a directory numerically writing a script that creates a directory in a directory
+writing a script to display current directory content with the hidden files writing a script that display the content of a directory numerically writing a script that creates a directory in a directory writing a script that moves a file from a directory to another